miglesiasit12/SeleniumProject/README.md

 gradle test
 ```

-Multiple environment variables can be passed to modify the way the tests run EX:
+Multiple environment variables can be passed to modify the way the tests run

 ```
 gradle test -DbrowserType="FIREFOX" -DisRemoteDriverRun="false"